 was born in Belgrade, Serbia, where he first developed an interest in guitar and studied under the Berkley School of Music.
 In 1998, Ivan moved to Vancouver and made the decision to pursue a career in computer science.
 He consequently graduated with an honours degree in Computer Science and Physics at the University of British Columbia.

 With a desire to maintain music in his life, Ivan formed the Tambura Rasa collective in 2004 with the aim of expanding the boundaries of world-fusion music.
 He studied flamenco guitar in Granada Spain and this journey took him in the direction of event management, music composition and musical direction.

-Ivan has since released five collections of original compositions, influenced by Indian classical to Turkish, Balkan and flamenco music.
-He has produced electronic mixes, some of which were released on the European Cafe del Mar lounge compilations and Tambura Rasa's albums “Adsum”, “In Concert” and "Arribada" all got nominated for Best World Music Recording of the year at the West Canadian Music Awards (WCMA).
+Ivan has since released seven collections of original compositions, influenced by Indian classical to Turkish, Balkan and flamenco music.
+He has produced electronic mixes that were released on the European Cafe del Mar lounge compilations and Tambura Rasa's albums “Adsum”, “In Concert” and "Arribada" all got nominated for Best World Music Recording of the year at the West Canadian Music Awards (WCMA).